philanderson888/course-notes/Web-11-Javascript-NodeJS.md

-	Enable Access Control¶
+	Enable Access Control
 		MongoDB does not enable access control by default.
 You can enable authorization using the --auth or the security.authorization setting.
 Enabling internal authentication also enables client authorization.
 		Once access control is enabled, users must authenticate themselves.

 		--auth

-			Enables authorization to control user's access to database resources and operations.
+			Enables authorization to control users access to database resources and operations.
 When authorization is enabled, MongoDB requires all clients to authenticate themselves first in order to determine the access for the client.
 			Configure users via the mongo shell.
 If no users exist, the localhost interface will continue to have access to the database until you create the first user.
 			See Security for more information.